rednotion/parallel_esn/README.md

 ## **Architecture & Features**
-- Technical description of the platform and infrastructure
-- Description of advanced features like models/platforms not explained in class, advanced functions of modules, techniques to mitigate overheads, challenging parallelization or implementation aspects...

 ### Parallel ESN Package
 We developed the Parallel ESN package from scratch in Python.
 We leveraged on a few key libraries, such as `networkx` to create the small world network graphs, `numpy` for arrays and matrices, and `scikit-learn` for evaluating the validation/testing error.
 In addition, we used `Cython` to compile parts of the code in C, and `mpi4py` to set up the communications between nodes in the computing cluster.
 In addition, we also built helper functions that run examples, or help the user split the data into using training and validation sets.
-(More information about the package can be found at the top of this page under _Package Instructions_)
+(More information about the package can be found at the top of this page under _Package Instructions_ or at the github repo)

 ### Computing Architecture
 The set-up of the Parallel ESN is depicted in the figure below: There is one leader node that manages the bayesian optimization.
 It distributes a set of parameters to each worker node to try, and upon completion of the ESN training, the worker node will report back the validation error associated with those parameters.
 The leader node will then update its posterior belief before distributing new parameters.
 The computing architecture of this process represents **coarse-grained parallelism**.